Leverage Ratio

 What You Should Know

-• Leverage generally measures the amount of proprietor/shareholder capital over the total capital a business or corporation uses.
+• Leverage generally measures the shareholder’s equity or capital over the assets a business or corporation uses.

 • Canadian banks must maintain several key capital ratios, including a minimum leverage ratio of 3% and a Common Equity Tier 1 (CET1) ratio of at least 7%.
 However, Canadian banks typically maintain levels well above these minimums.

 • The "Big Six" Canadian banks (RBC, TD, BMO, Scotiabank, CIBC, and National Bank) are classified as Domestic Systematically Important Banks (D-SIBs).
-They are subject to additional regulatory requirements, including an extra 1% capital buffer.
+They are subject to additional regulatory requirements, including an extra 1% capital buffer for both leverage ratios.

-• Historical data from 2016-2024 shows that Canadian D-SIBs have consistently maintained leverage ratios between 4-5% and CET1 ratios generally above 11%, demonstrating their conservative approach to leverage.
+• Historical data from 2016-2024 shows that the Big Six Banks have consistently maintained minimum leverage ratios between 4-5% and CET1 ratios generally above 11%, demonstrating their conservative approach to leverage.

 Leverage Ratios

 A leverage ratio is a financial measurement that assesses how much capital comes in the form of debt (loans) compared to other sources.
-There are several important types of leverage ratios:
+There are different leverage ratios that are used for different purposes.
+The most important leverage ratios for banks and other companies are as follows:

 1. Financial Leverage (Debt-to-Equity Ratio):